-Source: Where does the intranet fit into the modern digital workplace?
+Source: Where does the intranet fits in the modern digital workplace strategy?

 With a digital workplace, team members can automate administrative tasks, generate data-rich reports about user engagement, and manage projects more efficiently.
-By far, the greatest advantage of a digital workplace platform is that it dramatically improves communication — from top-down directives to everyday exchanges between employees who are collaborating on a project.
+The greatest advantage of a digital workplace platform is that it dramatically improves communication — from top-down directives to everyday exchanges between employees who are collaborating on a project.

 A digital workplace will centralize the technologies and tools that employees need to perform their job effectively, including:

 Digital workplace components